kywa92/TwitchSync/README.md

 Options: `--dir PATH` to serve a different VOD folder (default: this folder), `--port N` (default 8710), `--no-open`.

-Requires Python 3 only — no dependencies, no build step.
+Requires Python 3 only.
+No dependancies.
+No build needed.

 ## Library folders

 The project folder is always scanned.
-To watch VODs stored elsewhere — a NAS share, an external drive — mount it (Finder → *Connect to Server*), then click **Folders** on the library page and add its path, e.g. `/Volumes/MyNAS/VODs`.
+To watch VODs stored elsewhere like a NAS share, an external drive etc, mount it (Finder → *Connect to Server*), then click **Folders** on the library page and add its path, e.g. `/Volumes/MyNAS/VODs`.
 Added folders are remembered in `folders.json`, scanned up to four levels deep, and everything appears in one combined library.
 Removing a folder never touches